Oregon Public Employees Retirement System: Unfunded actuarial liability

-As of the end of 2016, the Oregon PERS defined benefit program expects its promised benefits to exceed current assets by US$19.9 billion.
-By the end of 2018, the same UAL had grown to at least $26.6 billion.
+As of the end of 2016, the Oregon PERS defined benefit program expected its promised benefits to exceed then-current assets by US$19.9 billion.
+By the end of 2018, the same unfunded actuarial liability (UAL) had grown to at least $26.6 billion.

 Oregon Savings Growth Plan

 The State of Oregon 457(b) Deferred Compensation Plan, known as the Oregon Savings Growth Plan (or OSGP), is provided to state and other eligible public sector employees as a supplement to the defined benefit (pension) mandatory to all PERS participants.
+It is designed to "bridge the gap" between the participant's income before and after retirement.
+Contributions to the plan are made by payroll deduction by participating employers to accounts that are recordkept by Voya Financial.
+Assets may be invested in a number of core plan options, or swept to a self-directed brokerage account for broader investment choice.
+The plan allows Roth and pre-tax contributions, as well as rollover contributions from qualified retirement plans and accounts, including the Oregon PERS Individual Account Program (IAP).

 As of October 2017, total assets of the DC plan were approximately 2.1 billion USD, with about 29,000 participants.

-Contributions to the plan are made by payroll deduction by participating employers to accounts recordkept by Voya Financial.
-Assets may be invested in a number of core plan options, or swept to a self-directed brokerage account for broader investment choice.
-The plan allows Roth and pre-tax contributions, as well as rollover contributions from qualified retirement plans/accounts, including the Oregon PERS Individual Account Program (IAP).